JCAndKSolutions/android-unit-test/README.md

     apply plugin: 'android-unit-test'
     ```
 3. Add dependencies.
 The plugin adds several configurations.
-It adds a test configuration `testCompile`, one for each build type (Debug, ...) and one for each flavor declared in the android extension.
+It adds a test configuration `testCompile`, one for each build type (Debug, ...) and one for each flavor declared in the Android extension.
 For example:

     ```groovy
     testCompile 'junit:junit:4.10'